cisco/ChezScheme/IMPLEMENTATION.md

 # Changing the Version Number

-To change the version number, edit the `version` definition in "cmacro.ss", and re-bootstrap from scratch using `make re.boot`.
+To change the version number, edit the `version` definition in "cmacros.ss", and re-bootstrap from scratch using `make re.boot`.

 To update the "boot/pb" files that are normally used to build Chez Scheme without an existing Chez Scheme, use `./configure --pb` before